Boroughs | Kensington and Chelsea

 Earls Court and West Kensington Opportunity Area, SW5 9TG

-A vibrant new urban village strengthening the existing Earl’s Court Road District Centre with a new cultural offer continuing Earl’s Court reputation as a lively cultural destination.
-A minimum of 1,050 new homes, 40,000 sqm of non-residential floorspace including at least 20,000 sq m of new office space.
-A new cultural facility and supporting community infrastructure is envisaged including hotel, retail and leisure uses.
+A lively new urban quarter strengthening the existing Earl’s Court Road District Centre with a new cultural offer continuing Earl’s Court reputation as a cultural destination.
+A minimum of 1,050 new homes, 40,000 sqm of non-residential floorspace including at least 20,000 sqm of new office space.
+A new cultural facility and supporting community infrastructure is envisaged within a high-quality public realm network of streets and open spaces including a public park.

-PLANNING STATUS: Site allocation in the new Local Plan on track for adoption in 2023 with tandem discussions for the site to come forward.
+PLANNING STATUS: Site allocation in the new Local Plan on track for adoption early in 2024 with tandem discussions for the site to come forward.

 Kensal Canalside Opportunity Area, W10 5AA